How Much Does

 Two of the best ones are Thumbtack (which doesn't specialize in magicians, or even entertainers) and Gigmasters (which also does not specialize in magicians, but does even specialize in entertainers).

-The main problem is that the person needing a magician selects some items from a restrictive drop-down menu, then may or may not write a sentence or two describing their need, and then wait for a dozen or so magicians to send them quotes.
+The main problem is that the person needing a magician selects some items from a restrictive drop-down menu, then the person may or may not write a sentence or two describing their need, and then wait for ten blind magicians to send them quotes.

 If you Google "hire a magician" or "magician for hire" or words to the effect, you will see these sites (as well as Gigsalad, but something about the name of that website leaves a bad taste in my mouth).